WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 The introductory sentence can end with a colon or a period.
 Use a period if the introductory content is extended, and a colon if the introductory statement is shorter and immediately precedes the list.
 The text preceding the colon must distinctly stand alone as a complete sentence.
 That is, don't introduce a list with a partial statement.

-For information regarding punctuation and capitalization of lists, see [Capitalization and end punctuation]().
+For more information about punctuation and capitalization of lists, see [Capitalization and end punctuation](https://make.wordpress.org/docs/style-guide/formatting/lists/#capitalization-and-punctuation).

 **Examples**